supertypeai/articles/articles/streaming-data-processing-part-3.md

                     "password": MYSQL_PASSWORD})
 ```

 To create the aggregated dataframe, we first convert the `created_at` column (which contains the date and time) to a `order_date` column (which contains only the date) using the `to_date` function.
 Then, we aggregate the sales data and determine the total quantity of each product sold within that specific microbatch, by grouping the data based on the `order_date`, `platform_id`, and `product_id`.
 Note that we include the `order_date` column in the group by clause to ensure that order data from different day are not aggregated together.
-We also add a `processed_at` column to the aggregated dataframe to indicate the time when the data is processed.
+We also add a `processed_at` column to the aggregated dataframe to indicate the time when the data is processed, using the `current_timestamp` function which by default returns the current time in UTC timezone.
 Finally the aggregated dataframe is written to the MySQL table using the `write.jdbc` method.

 Next, we define the `signal_handler` function which handle the interruption signal received by the application.
 ```{python}